Clearbox-AI/Bias-Detection-Mitigation/README.md

  - A pandas dataframe or a NumPy array containing the data used to train the model
  - A pandas dataframe or a NumPy array containing a batch of holdout data
  - The model predictions for the training and holdout data (and the corresponding probabilities when in presence of classification problems)
- - A list of  protected attributes
+ - A list of  protected categories

+The protected categories list of attributes that can be misrepresented or underrepresented in our dataset, such as gender, ethnicity, age, etc.

 Given  the inputs listed above,the library  creates a model cards containing a breakdown  of model performance metrics for different data slices describing protected categories.